Senator Cory Gardner keeps voting with Trump against our environment

 4. For Ryan Zinke to be Secretary of the Interior.

 At first, Zinke seemed like the least extreme member of Trump’s cabinet.
-He had support from some hunting and fishing groups, and had demonstrated his opposition to public lands seizure.
 However, his financial backing from the oil and gas industry makes him less than suitable to manage our public lands.
-Recently, he’s started rolling back important land protection policies, like fair royalty payments from coal companies.
+His record since becoming Secretary of the Interior has been peppered with misuse of funds and efforts to undermine public land protections, like shrinking Bears Ears and Grand Staircase-Escalante National Monuments in Utah.

 5. To undo a rule that would have made it easier for the public to influence decisions about our public lands.